raghavp3/kust/1. Welcome - Getting Started/what-is-kustomize/hands-on.md

 To get started,
 - Head over to [Killer Koda](https://killercoda.com/kubernetes/scenario/a-playground) to provision a demo playground.
-- Confirm kubectl and kustomize is installed and versions with the following command: `kubectl version --short`
+- Confirm kubectl and kustomize is installed and versions with the following command: `kubectl version`

 Clone the github repository:
 ```sh